 Both IMS and Acupuncture are used in our clinics to provide symptom relief.
-They are an excellent complement to the Concussion and Vestibular Rehabilitation Therapy programs done at out clinics.
+They are an excellent complement to the Concussion and Vestibular Rehabilitation Therapy programs done at our Toronto clinics.

 Intramuscular Stimulation (IMS) and Anatomical Acupuncture for symptom relief

 What form of acupuncture works best?

 There are a number of forms of acupuncture including Anatomical Acupuncture, Intramuscular Stimulation (IMS) and Traditional Chinese Medicine (TCM) Acupuncture.

 All acupuncture forms use Dry Needling.
 In other words, needling done without the delivery of medication.
 Only Anatomical Acupuncture and Intramuscular Stimulation are used in our Toronto clinics.
 They are used for the following different purposes: